retry

 in:

-echoMe: end. you'll see me only after previous step succeeds.
+echoMe: END. you'll see me only after previous step succeeds.

 $ pypyr retry-sleep